Nextiva / Blog / VoIP

 An example of an IVA that routes incoming calls based on the caller’s intent.

-But it could also be a more complex question, like an update on order progress.
+However, it could also be a more complex question, such as an update on order progress.
 Using real-time customer data, like an order number or email address, your IVA can look up progress and provide an update without a live agent.

 If you run an omnichannel contact center, using IVAs for transactions that don’t need human intervention frees up agent resources and gives customers near-immediate information.